 Guide to Paying for College for People with Disabilities– Getting a college degree is hard enough, but it presents a different set of challenges for people who have disabilities.
 If you have a disability, this guide can help you determine how to get financial aid, and access scholarships meant for people with disabilities.

 Scholarships for LGBTQ+ Students: LGBTQ students face a variety of obstacles, financial ones included.
 They may have less support from their families and more demands on their expenses.
-LGBTQ students might also have fewer resources to work with, as some may choose not to fill out the FAFSA because of fears over selecting a gender.
+LGBTQ students might also have fewer resources to work with, as some may choose not to fill out the FAFSA because of hesitancy over selecting a gender.

 Going to an out of state college?
 The Western Undergraduate Exchange (WUE) is a program through which students in participating states may enroll in designated two-year and four-year institutions and programs in other participating states at a special, reduced tuition level.
 Tuition for WUE students is the regular in-state tuition plus 50 percent of that amount.
 In all programs, the cost to WUE students is substantially less than the nonresident tuition.
 Students do not need to demonstrate financial need to receive the WUE tuition benefit.